kevbrain/apicastsix/doc/openshift-guide.md

  You should see the login screen:
  <img src="https://support.3scale.net/images/screenshots/guides-openshift-login-screen.png" alt="OpenShift Login Screen">

+ **Warning**: You may receive a warning about an untrusted web-site.
+This is expected, as we are trying to access to the web console through secure protocol, without having configured a valid certificate.
+While you should avoid this in production environment, for this test setup you can go ahead and create an exception for this address.

 2. Login using your _developer_ credentials created or obtained in the _Setup OpenShift_ section above.